viceroypenguin/SuperLinq/README.md

 Returns a sequence resulting from applying a function to each element in the source sequence with additional parameters indicating whether the element is the first and/or last of the sequence

+### Take (pre-.NET 6)

+Returns a specified range of contiguous elements from a sequence using the range operator.

+Backport from official sources to .net core 3.1 and .net 5.

 ### TakeEvery